broadinstitute/gnomad-mitochondria/manuscript_analyses/README.md

 This directory contains scripts and data files needed to generate figures and analyses included in the gnomAD mtDNA manuscript.
 Note that the gnomAD data files used (VCF with genotype and heteroplasmy level data for each sample, and txt with sample annotations) are not publicly available and in the code below refers to raw data present in the $SOURCE_DIR directory that is not publicly available.
 However these scripts detail how the raw data were processed and transformed into the manuscript figure panels and statistics.

 ##############################################################################################################################
-## Notes for analyses and figures relating to NUMTs, coverage, and insert size (figures 1, 2, S2, S3, 3E)
+## Notes for analyses and figures relating to NUMTs, coverage, insert sizes, and characteristics of heteroplasmic and homoplasmic variants (figures 1, 2, 3E, S2, S3, S4)
 ##############################################################################################################################

 Run preprocess scripts (this will take several hours and require high memory) that create tab delimited files required for R scripts